DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 ## Feedback from DH-Team
 Please reference [this google spreadsheet](https://docs.google.com/spreadsheets/d/1NX8sl2FoIbBQm0FLG06Y3eQGUhusYogwno6ZgM2ZcVQ/edit#gid=0) for the feedback.
 ## TO DOs
--[ ] map showing origins of the different archive entries -[x] external links open a new tab (about_blank)
+- [ ] map showing origins of the different archive entries
+- [x] external links open a new tab (about_blank)
--[x] link FF in site description, link dh in impressum -[X] stick impressum to the bottom of the page
+- [x] link FF in site description, link dh in impressum
+- [X] stick impressum to the bottom of the page
--[ ] Change sound default in media player to 75%
+- [ ] Change sound default in media player to 75%
--[X] Interviews can not be opened in a new tab
+- [X] Interviews can not be opened in a new tab
--[X] Navigation -> must be decided with FF
+- [X] Navigation -> must be decided with FF
--[ ] Have a look at OMEKA data with missingEntryTable.csv -[x] Change post layout (info not central)
+- [ ] Have a look at OMEKA data with missingEntryTable.csv
+- [x] Change post layout (info not central)
--[x] Sort categories differently (chronological)
+- [x] Sort categories differently (chronological)
--[x] Dropdown content in index.js, styling to dropdown styling sheet -[ ] Add Favicon and Logo
+- [x] Dropdown content in index.js, styling to dropdown styling sheet
+- [ ] Add Favicon and Logo
--[X] Mobile view post layout -> Videos does not work in mobile view!!!
+- [X] Mobile view post layout -> Videos does not work in mobile view!!!
+- [ ] Add link for book
+- [ ] Saisonièr color not added in navigation